emrgnt-cmplxty/fermi/docs/0.old/contracts/as/intro.md

 sidebar_label: Introduction
 ---

-The Axion platform supports writing contracts in Rust and AssemblyScript.
+The Fermi platform supports writing contracts in Rust and AssemblyScript.

 AssemblyScript is a dialect of TypeScript that compiles to Wasm.
 See the [official AssemblyScript docs](https://assemblyscript.org/introduction.html) for more details.

-This document aims to introduce developers already comfortable with TypeScript to writing AssemblyScript on the Axion platform.
+This document aims to introduce developers already comfortable with TypeScript to writing AssemblyScript on the Fermi platform.

 If you are not familiar with TypeScript then this [introduction](https://learnxinyminutes.com/docs/typescript/) will be worth a quick look but do keep in mind that **AssemblyScript is a _dialect of TypeScript_** so not all of the features of TypeScript are supported.